logywaran/library-management-system/README.md

 Password: (empty)

+⚠️ Note: H2 is an in-memory database.
-Note: H2 data resets when the application restarts.
+All data resets when the application restarts.

+---

 📁 Project Structure
-css
-Copy code

 src/main/java
  ├── controller
  ├── service